gmullernh/csharp-puppeteersharp-static-renderer/README.md

 # Puppeteer Sharp Static Web Component Renderer
-An implementation for a static renderer for web components using Puppeteer Sharp.
+A sample implementation for a static renderer for web components using (Puppeteer Sharp)[https://github.com/hardkoded/puppeteer-sharp].